denis-shienkov/vscode-qbs/README.md

 **PLEASE**, if you experience any problems, have any questions, or have an idea for a new feature, create an issue on [the GitHub page](https://github.com/denis-shienkov/vscode-qbs/issues)!

-This extension itself *does not* provide language support for the Qbs scripting language yet.
+This extension provides basic code highlighting for the Qbs scripting language.